 General Motors plans to invest $1.5 billion to bring its next-gen midsize pickup trucks to market.
-GM’s Wentzville, Ohio, truck plant will receive $1 billion of this investment to upgrade the facility in preparation for the new products.
+GM’s Wentzville, Mo., truck plant will receive $1 billion of this investment to upgrade the facility in preparation for the new products.
 This investment is expected to retain about 4,000 good-paying U.S. manufacturing jobs at the Wentzville site.

 Specific information related to GM’s next generation of mid-size trucks is not being released at this time.